-Prospective Individual Ruda et Amount.
-There is a limit on the maximum dollar amount of waiver authorized for each specific pa Furnish the information specific irticipant.
-Budget Limits by Level of Su ipport.
-Based on an assessment process and/or other factors, participa assigned to funding levels that Furnish the information specif are limits on the maximum dollar amount of waiver services. fied above.
+Application for 1915(c) HCBS Waiver: MD.0645.R03.00 - Jul 01, 2021 Page 61 of 139 when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
+There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.
 Other Type of Limit.
-The Sta te employs another type of limit.

-C-5: Home and Community-Based Settings

-Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
-Include:

-- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future. - 2.
-Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
+The state employs another type of limit.
+Describe the limit and furnish the information specified above.
+Appendix C: Participant Services C-5: Home and Community-Based Settings Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
+Include: 1.
+Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future.
+2. Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
 Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do not meet requirements at the time of submission.
 Do not duplicate that information here.
 See attachment #2.

-State Participant-Centered Service Plan Title: Plan of Care
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Plan of Care

-a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

-Registered nurse, licensed to practice in the State

-Licensed practical or vocational nurse, acting within the scope of practice under State law https://wms-mmdl.cdsvdc.com/WMS/faces/protected/35/print/PrintSelector.jsp

-Licensed physician (M.D. or D.O)

-Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Manager (qualifications not specified in Appendix C-1/C-3).
+Donsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible for the elopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Social Worker Specify qualifications: A social worker is defined as an individual who is in compliance with the social work licensing requirements of Maryland.
+Other Specify the individuals and their qualifications: ppendi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Serv rice Plan Development Safeguards.
+Select one:

-Specify qualifications:

-Social Worker

-Specify qualifications:

-A social worker is defined as an individual who is in compliance with the social work licensing requirements of Maryland.

-Other

-Specify the individuals and their qualifications:

-- b.
-Service Plan Development Safeguards.
-Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+- O Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-The State has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
 Specify: